Jet4You/Jet/README.md

 ```

 Now run the command mentioned above.
 The compiler should create a new executable
-called "main.exe".
+called `main.exe`.
 Run the program with:

 ```sh
 .\main.exe